Underfloor Heating Cost

-Reliability: Once installed the Underfloor heating has no moving parts, is protected by the floor covering and most systems are backed up with a lifetime warranty.
+Reliability: Once installed the Underfloor heating has no moving parts, is protected by the floor covering, and most systems are backed up with a lifetime warranty.
 GSH requires a very technical boiler and is made up of multiple items.
-Although many GSH are covered with expensive service plans even these cover plans do not provide a lifetime of hassle free heating included in the purchase cost.
+Although many GSH are covered with expensive service plans even these cover plans do not provide a lifetime of hassle-free heating included in the purchase cost.

 Cost: Living Heat underfloor heating is cheaper to buy, install and maintain making it the cheapest heating to run when compared to GSH.

 Response Rate: Electric Underfloor Heating when installed with suitable insulation can provide a rapid response heating system heating the floor and room in minutes much like gas central heating.
-Water underfloor heating is a very unresponsive heating as it takes several hours to reach temperature and is designed to be left on at a set temperature once on.
+Water underfloor heating is very unresponsive heating as it takes several hours to reach temperature and is designed to be left on at a set temperature once on.

-Cost: Electric Underfloor Heating is cheaper to purchase, cheaper to fit and comparable in running cost when compared to water underfloor heating.
+Cost: Electric Underfloor Heating is cheaper to purchase, cheaper to fit, and comparable in running cost when compared to water underfloor heating.

-When comparing the running and installation cost of different heating systems the size, construction and insulation levels affect the various systems in different ways.
+When comparing the running and installation costs of different heating systems the size, construction, and insulation levels affect the various systems in different ways.
 To provide a precise calculation each building and room within each building should be calculated individually.
 Should you require further assistance please feel free to contact Living Heat Ltd where one of the team will be happy to help or pass you on to a qualified person to do so.